 Workplace smoking laws apply to all enclosed workplaces.
 Exceptions include age-restricted venues and businesses with three or fewer employees.

 Smoking is prohibited in all enclosed workplaces.
-Smoking is permitted in nonenclosed spaces, including outdoor patios and areas not accessible to the public.
+All employers may permit smoking in nonenclosed spaces, including outdoor patios.
+Employers with three or fewer employees may allow smoking in areas not accessible to the public.

 Tennessee does not require employers to create designated smoking areas or provide other accommodations for smokers in the workplace.